pegi3s/dockerfiles/utilities/README.md

 - `fasta_rename_headers_with_taxonomy_info`: renames the headers of a FASTA file with the taxonomic information associated to the accession numbers found in them.
 - `fasta_replace_and_save_headers`: replaces the sequence headers by correlative numbers starting at 1 with a specified prefix.
 Also, a headers map is created so that original sequence headers can be restored using the `fasta_put_headers_back` script.
 - `fasta_reverse_complement`: reverses the sequences in a FASTA file and converts them into their complement counterparts.
 Also, a prefix can be added to the header of each sequence.
 Note that if the input file have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
 The scripts `fasta_complement` and `fasta_reverse` perform these two tasks separately.
+- `fasta_sort_by_header`: sorts the sequences in a FASTA file according to their full sequence headers.
+Note that if the input file have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
 - `fastq_to_fasta`: converts a FASTQ file into a FASTA file.
 - `get_phylo_taxa`: extracts a group of sequences from a file by providing the name of the sequences that flank the group of interest in a phylogenetic tree.
 - `get_taxonomy`: receives a list of accession numbers (either through an input file or the standard input), identifies the species associated to each one of them and gets the requested taxonomic information.